 Many of these measures are set out in a new Executive Order from President Biden, which has some useful best practice advice designed to enhance government and supplier security.

 How can the government do it better?

 For those ransomware affiliates launching global attacks with impunity, there’s currently little risk with high rewards.
 That means every year threat actor groups get richer and bolder in their tactics.
 Mitigating risk of ransomware attacks can only be achieved holistically.
-Organizations are transferring risk through larger Cyber-insurance policies, however these big payouts can be perpetuating the problem and causing big challenges for insurance companies.
+Organisations are transferring risk through larger Cyber-insurance policies, however these big payouts can be perpetuating the problem and causing big challenges for insurance companies.
 They are looking to change their policies or are moving to cancel or restrict their underwriting.

-Changing individual and organizational behaviour is a complex thing.
+Changing individual and organisational behaviour is a complex thing.
 And it will not happen overnight.
 But by showing how serious they’re taking the issue, the federal government and its industry partners can start to make a positive difference.

 Check out my first blog where we looked at the three administrative sections and assessed their potential to be “bold changes” that rapidly reduce risk across the federal enterprise.
 We also assessed the potential impact to the other sectors.